Carnegie Library, Parkersburg WV

 In 1905, Parkersburg received a $34,000 grant for its very own Carnegie Library.
 Between 1886 and 1919, Andrew Carnegie donated over $40 million for the creation of 1,679 libraries across the country.
 For the next 70 years, Parkersburg’s Carnegie library served as an educational resource and community center for the city.
 After 1975, the building ceased functioning as a library.
 Trans Allegheny Books, West Virginia’s largest used bookstore, moved into the building and operated between 1985 and 2010.
 The Parkersburg Carnegie Library was added to the National Register of Historic Places in 1982.

+The two-story building utilizes the Classical Revival style or architecture, with a brick facade featuring Doric columns.
 It was listed on the National Register of Historic Places in 1982.
 It was home to Trans-Allegheny Books, which was the largest used book store in West Virginia prior to its closure in 2010.

 Carnegie Libraries: The Future Made Bright.
 National Park Service.
 September 21, 2018. https://www.nps.gov/nr/twhp/wwwlps/lessons/50carnegie/50carnegie.htm.